jasontcrabtree/WIP-2020-Portfolio/posts/css-variables.md

 ---
-# layout: post
-# author: Jason
 date: 2019-05-31
 description: 'An approachable, beginner friendly introduction to designing websites using CSS Variables.
 No experience with code necessary!'
 slug: 'approachable css variables'
 title: 'Small Joys of Learning Code; the CSS Edition'
-# meta: An approachable, beginner friendly introduction to designing websites using CSS Variables.
-No experience with code necessary!`
 ---

 import BlogReadTime from "@/components/BlogReadTime";